Reporting of Injuries, Diseases & Dangerous Occurences Regulations 2013.

 There are specific regulations affecting different sectors eg construction, catering and hospitality , schools etc. For further details please see the RIDDOR website

-Until 12 September, RIDDOR reporting could be done by telephone, however this system has now changed to an online reporting system via the HSE website.
+Previously, all RIDDOR reporting could be done by telephone, however this system has now changed to a primarily online reporting system via the HSE website.

 Only fatalities and major injuries can now be reported by phone to the HSE, from whom help is available for those who have been involved in traumatic situations.
 All other work related injuries which are reportable under RIDDOR can be reported using one of the new online forms.